V4Fire/Client/src/traits/i-active-items/README.md

 ### [active]

 An initial component active item/s value.
-If the component is switched to the `multiple` mode, you can pass an array or Set to define several active items values.
+If the component is switched to the `multiple` mode, you can pass an array or `Set` to define several active items.

 ```snakeskin
 < b-tree :items = [{value: 0, label: 'Foo'}, {value: 1, label: 'Bar'}] | :active = 0